British Bangladeshis: Remittance

 The UK is the second biggest foreign investor in Bangladesh and one of the largest development partners of Bangladesh.
 Over 240 UK companies are operating in different sectors including retail, banking, energy, infrastructure, consultancy and education with leading centres of operation in Dhaka, Chittagong and Sylhet.

 Many British Bangladeshis send money to Bangladesh to build houses.
 In villages in Sylhet, there are houses built suburbs or communities through financial support mainly received from the UK, fuelling a building boom.
 Businesses have also been established by the British expatriates in the city of Sylhet, such as hotels, restaurants, often themed on those found in London, have also been established to cater to the visiting Sylheti expatriate population and the growing Sylheti middle classes (i.e. London Fried Chicken or Tessco).
 The financial relationship between British Bengalis and relatives in Bangladesh has changed, only 20% of Bangladeshi families in east London were sending money to Bangladesh as of 1995, this figure was approximately 85% during 1960–1970s.
 For a large number of families in Britain the cost of living, housing, or education for the children severely constrains any regular financial commitment towards Bangladesh.
 Moreover, the family reunion process has resulted in the social and economic reproduction of the household in Britain; conflicts over land or money can arise involving the mutual or reciprocal relationship between members of a joint household divided by migration.
 This, in turn, can reduce even more the level of investment in Sylhet.
 The emergence of a second and a third generation of British Bangladeshis is another factor explaining the declining proportion of people's income being sent as remittances to Bangladesh.
 About 7% of all remittance sent to Bangladesh are from Britain as of 2019.
 As of January 2020, $1175m is sent from UK to Bangladesh per year.

+British Airways withdrew from Dhaka Airport in 2009 and there is communal demand for return but not enough MP support.